 The eastern part of the iconic San Francisco–Oakland Bay Bridge had deteriorated to such an extent that it to be completely replaced.
 The replacement project cost over $6.5 billion (260 times more than the original estimate of $250 million), making it the most expensive bridge in the world.

 This self-anchored suspension bridge crosses the San Francisco Bay between Yerba Buena Island and Oakland.
-The replacement span, completed in 2013, is 2.2 miles long and expected to last at least 15 decades with proper maintenance.
+The replacement span, completed in 2013, is 2.2 miles long and is expected to last at least 15 decades with proper maintenance.

 Which city has the most bridges in the world?